SergeyDushin/NetThingsOS/README.md

 8. Running on different ARM and AMD based platforms
 9. Time and location services
 10. System helth monitoring and hardware reservation

-The system is specially designed for installation on embedded hardware, small servers or network platforms.
-It is managed both from Linux CLI or from WEB interface (WEB in not impleneted at the moment)

 ========================================================================
 Build guide